yatli/arch-linux-arm-clockworkpi/README.md

 # Tar The Root Filesystem

 We are now ready to package up the root filesystem into a compressed tarball.
+Optionally, we can save the built packages.

 ```
  # cd root
+ # mv home/alarm/arch-linux-arm-clockworkpi-a06 ../
  # tar cpJf ../arch-linux-clockworkpi-a06-root-fs.tar.xz .
  # cd ..
 ```